 - Add all spices except salt and let it simmer on low heat for another 10 minutes

 - Turn off heat and let the soup cool down.

 - Blend the soup finely in a blender or use a blender stick.

 - Use a fine mesh sieve to strain the soup.

 - Reheat the soup before serving and adjust the salt and pepper.

 - Garnish the soup with a drizzle of whipping cream, or a dollop of sour cream, and few leaves of celery.

 - Serve it with toasted pita bread and wedges of lemon.

 Cut pita bread, using scissors, in small triangles and mix them thoroughly with olive oil and spices.
 Toast the bread in a 150º preheated oven for 6-8 minutes or until crispy and golden brown.

-- Preferably, make this soup a day ahead, so the flavors get intensified.
+- Preferably, make this soup a day ahead as the flavors get intensified.

 - Add salt near the end of cooking time to avoid over-salting the soup.